OK, so before you go through the NFT influencers that I've listed below, I want to be clear about a few points:

 Alex Becker came from the internet marketing world, but later built a successful software company called Hyros.
 Given his background in internet marketing, he is somewhat controversial, but he has addressed the things he doesn't like about that industry and has shared some interesting insights/opinions on business and entrepreneurship on his YouTube channel.
 More recently his videos have focused on crypto, NFTs, and more specifically blockchain gaming.
 He often tweets about projects on Twitter before he posts on YouTube.
 As always, do your own research.

-Zeneca came on to the NFT scene in early 2021, but quickly amassed a large following through his helpful and insightful tweets.
-In particular, he tracks the floor prices of major project NFT projects.
-He seems to have a strong interest in generative art such as Art Blocks, but covers a wide variety of projects.
-I follow him closely and I am a member of his Discord group.
+Zeneca came on to the NFT scene in early 2021, but quickly amassed a large following through his helpful and insightful tweets (in particular, he gained a large following by posting the floor prices of major NFT projects, which he stopped doing).
+Zeneca is now primarily focused on building his brand through NFT related education.
+I follow him closely and hold one of his membership NFTs.

 Gary Vaynerchuk (also known as Gary Vee) is a major influencer from the business/entrepreneurship world, but he has gone nearly all-in on NFTs.
 Gary has had a lot to do with on-boarding "regular" (non-crypto) people in to the NFT space and is an important voice in bringing mass adoption to NFTs.